MetOffice/cmip6-dreq-interface/djq/doc/Python-interface.md

   query the DREQ itself, some tools to set and check the location of the DREQ and the default tag, and some more specific types of exception.
-* `djq.variables` contains the implementation of computing variables, and supports switching the back end for this, possibly to a user-provided one.
+* `djq.variables` contains the implementation of computing variables and JSONifying the results, and supports switching the back ends for these processes, possibly to user-provided ones.

 In almost all cases you probably want to just import some basic exceptions from `djq.low` and the actual interface from `djq`.
 You